fenollp/erl-mk/README.md

 # Your targets after this line.
 ```

-Now, `make -j 5`.
-This is the parallel exquivalent of `rebar get-deps compile`.
+Now, `make -j`.
+This is the parallel exquivalent of `rebar -j get-deps compile`.

 ## Why?
 * `rebar` is too slow for a tight dev-fail loop.